fylgja/stylelint-config/README.md

 ## Rules

-Each rule that is set, is down here.

 For information on what each rule does.
 [Checkout the orignal DOC](https://stylelint.io/user-guide/rules/) or the rules folder on [Stylelint Github Page](https://github.com/stylelint/stylelint/tree/master/lib/rules).